 Step 4: Create a Company Page

+Are you a business owner, or do you plan to use LinkedIn to represent a professional brand?
 A Company Page is, effectively, an extension of your LinkedIn personal page.
 As you've probably already noticed, LinkedIn is primarily structured for individual-to-individual connections, as your profile creates a picture of you, the individual, rather than a specific company.

 However, building out a Company Page allows you paint a picture of your company.
 If your company doesn't already have a page, and you're authorized to create one, make sure that you do so.